openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 Please for your good, watch this video fist before assisting to the session  ^2b31vLyO

+14 hours is long I know but it worthy, it ok to do not grasp it all, we will review it before starting.
+2x to 3x ;0 duable ^Cu4K9iO7

 # Embedded files
 abc43c3c3c409472df7757da3715c5130270265b: [[Pasted Image 20221212231538_888.png]]